panyeroa1/jitsi-meet-1/tasks.md

 WORK CHECKLIST

-- [/] TS lint errors fixed in logger.ts
+- [x] TS lint errors fixed in logger.ts
-- [ ] buildConfig enabled in react-native-sdk/android/build.gradle
+- [x] buildConfig enabled in react-native-sdk/android/build.gradle
-- [ ] local.properties configured in twa/ and android/
+- [x] local.properties configured in twa/ and android/

 END LOG

+Timestamp: 2025-12-28 04:39
+Summary of what actually changed:
+- Renamed Logger to ILogger and sorted keys in logger.ts.
+- Enabled buildConfig in react-native-sdk/android/build.gradle.
+- Verified local.properties in android/ and twa/.

+Files actually modified:
+- react/features/orbit-translation/logger.ts
+- react-native-sdk/android/build.gradle
+- android/local.properties
+- twa/local.properties

+How it was tested:
+- Manual verification of file contents.
+- Checked project conventions.

+Test result:
+- PASS

+Known limitations or follow-up tasks:
+- Android SDK location might still be flagged if the path is not accessible in the current environment.